I Want To Move Back to Jamaica

 Here are a few things I like about the UIC:

-- The UIC will abolish all other taxes that infringe in the rights of Jamaicans to trade without Government intervention.
+- The UIC will abolish all other taxes that infringe on the rights of Jamaicans to trade without government intervention.
 This means house transfer taxes and estate taxes will be gone.
 I'll be able to buy and sell homes without government intervention.

-- They will legalize marijuana which will put a dent in the illegal guns for drugs trade.
+- They will legalize marijuana which will put a dent in the illegal guns for the drug trade.

 - They will end the JPS (Jamaica Public Service) Monopoly.
-There will be more competition, resulting in reduced energy cost and more investment in renewable energy without restrictions.
+There will be more competition, resulting in reduced energy costs and more investment in renewable energy without restrictions.

 - They will remove the Queen as head of state, making Jamaica a Republic.
 The UIC will institute a brand new constitution, made by Jamaicans for Jamaicans.

 - The Executive Branch, consisting of the President, the General Secretary and Treasury Secretor, elected on the presidential ticket, plus the 3 Vice Presidents, will nominate Heads of Departments or Secretaries (formerly Ministers of Government) who will then be vetted publicly by the Senate and voted in or out by the House of Representatives.
-These Heads of Departments will not be elected politicians, but rather highly qualified Jamaicans in their areas of responsibilities, recruited from any where they might be in the world.
-Once elected to office by the House of Representatives, they many only be removed by the same process: a request from the Executive, public review by the Senate and a vote by the House of Representative.
-This process also applies for the Judiciary.
+These Heads of Departments will not be elected politicians, but rather highly qualified Jamaicans in their areas of responsibilities, recruited from anywhere they might be in the world.
+Once elected to office by the House of Representatives, they may only be removed by the same process: a request from the Executive, public review by the Senate and a vote by the House of Representatives.
+This process also applies to the Judiciary.

-The UIC needs your help to raise funds in order to be a challenge in the upcoming general elections.
+The UIC needs your help to raise funds to be a challenge in the upcoming general elections.
 If possible, please donate and help the UIC create a #newjamaica.